Genealogy Tools & Resources

 Eau Claire County History – (Obituary, Marriage, Divorce, Birth, Eau Claire history)

 The Eau Claire Obituary and Cemetery Indexes are maintained by the Genealogical Research Society of Eau Claire (GRSEC).
-Includes marriage, birth with additional records recorded by area authors Lois Barland and Cheryl Janke.
+Includes marriage, birth, and divorce records with additional records compiled by area authors Lois Barland and Cheryl Janke.
+Also includes citations to obituaries from the Augusta Area Times.
+Please contact the Augusta Public Library (email@example.com) for records citing the Augusta Area Times, AAT, or have only a date.

-One of the largest collections of free family history, family tree and genealogy records in the world. provided by the Church of Jesus Christ of Latter Day Saints.
+One of the largest collections of free family history, family tree and genealogy records in the world.
+Provided by the Church of Jesus Christ of Latter Day Saints.
+Users must create a personal account to access images.
+Instructions are available here.

 The National Archives